Create a Segment in MailChimp

 Before we explain how to create segments we offer one piece of advice: Do not try to overly target your emails!
 Many of our clubs have lots of account types and variations thereof.
 They might have Equity members; Equity members who still owe a balance on a bond; Equity members who have opted to be inactive for the summer; etc. The more specific — and complicated — you try to make your segments the greater chance there is of it not getting to the people you intend.
 Our strong advice is to keep the segments fairly broad and put a note at the start of the email indicating that the following email may not apply to you.
 As an example, here at Member Splash we get an email statement from our electric company every month that begins “If you have already paid your account this month please disregard this notice.”

 To create a segment you need to log into your MailChimp account at https://mailchimp.com.
-Once logged in, click on Lists at the top of the screen.
+Once logged in, click on Audience at the top of the screen (note: Until March 2019 this link was called Lists.
+MailChimp changed their interface and now refers to it as Audience).
+From there you can select which Audience (list) you wish to work with or view all of them and add new ones.

 MailChimp supports up to five filter conditions which may not be enough to achieve as fine-grained a segment as you intended.
 For example, if you have 10 account types and you wish to send a message to all unpaid members belonging to two of those account types you aren’t going to be able to use the method above.
 One option is to create two segments, one for each of the account types, and then send the email twice (send to segment A, then duplicate and send to segment B).
 A second option would be to use the trick above filtering out account types that definitely shouldn’t get the email — like Wait List — and then noting at the start of the email which account types it does apply to.
 Again, this is much simpler to manage on your end and ensures that all members who are supposed to get the email do and those it doesn’t apply to understand that and aren’t confused.